Does your car insurance and registration have to be under the same name?

 When it comes to managing your vehicle’s legal and insurance status, understanding how to properly adjust vehicle and title information is crucial.
 Whether you need to add a name to a car title or update the vehicle’s registration, these steps ensure that your records are accurate and up-to-date, facilitating smoother transactions and legal compliance.

 This section provides a detailed guide on how to handle these adjustments efficiently and correctly.
+Ready for more insights?
+Find out if you need full coverage on a financed car.

 Adding a Name to a Car Title

-- Visit your local DMV with the necessary documents.
+- Visit your local DMV with the necessary documents

-- Complete the title transfer form.
+- Complete the title transfer form

-- Pay any applicable fees and update the title.
+- Pay any applicable fees and update the title

 Adding Someone to a Car Title

-- Understand the legal implications of co-ownership.
+- Understand the legal implications of co-ownership

-- Both parties must agree and sign the title transfer form.
+- Both parties must agree and sign the title transfer form

-- Submit the form to the DMV for processing.
+- Submit the form to the DMV for processing

 Compare Quotes From Top Companies and Save